merchantprotocol/documentation/docs/05_Magento_v1/20_Currency_Specific_Pricing/05_Setting_Price_Per_Currency.md

 ![Currency Pricing - Edit Product - Prices](currency-pricing-product-edit-price.png)

-Now when a customer comes to your Magento-based store he will see next:
+Now when a customer comes to your Magento-based store he will see this:

 ![Currency Pricing - View Products](currency-pricing-product-viewlist.png)

-Choose a current currency with the currency selector block and check results.
+Choose a current currency with the currency selector block and check the results.

 ![Currency Pricing - View Products 2](currency-pricing-product-viewlist-2.png)